 Where in Your Journal You Should Place Your Packing List

 I strongly suggest that you put your packing list layout on the first pages of your bullet journal.
 This way, you’ll immediately locate the list when in a hurry to get to another itinerary.
 Also, you may use a page divider that will help you find your packing list with just a single flip.

-Adding a packing list layout to your bullet journal still works great in 2022, especially since the global tourism industry is making a gradual comeback.
+Adding a packing list layout to your bullet journal still works great in 2023.
 It’s a perfect layout for bullet journaling in summer.
+Also, it’s super adaptable!
+By changing columns you can use it to plan your whole vacation, juggle childcare, or even track who got who’s gift in your annual family game of Dirty Santa.
 In this article, you’ve learned how to use a packing list for tracking travel essentials, and also how to personalize it with design variations for your bullet journal spread.